Anasarca: Testing

-A research paper published in 2001 demonstrated a linkage between low-voltage electrocardiogram (ECG) (LVE) (QRS complexes of <5 mm in the limb and <10 mm in the precordial leads) and Anasarca.
+A research paper published in 2001 demonstrated a linkage between low-voltage ECG (QRS complexes of <5 mm in the limb and <10 mm in the precordial leads) and anasarca.

 Treatment

 Anasarca is a severe symptom, not a pathological process in and of itself; as such, the best treatment is to treat the underlying cause.
 However, there are a number of things that can be done to help get the fluid off as well as prevent further accumulation of fluid.

 Diuretics

 One of the mainstays of any edema treatment, diuretics are a category of medications that help the body excrete fluid by altering the way in which the kidney processes urine.